pronebird/wp-clanwars/README.md

 ### Help out to translate this plugin

-Wanna see WP-ClanWars in your language, help out to translate it!
+Wanna see WP-ClanWars in your language?
+Help out to translate it!

 https://www.transifex.com/projects/p/wp-clanwars/